-And, it can be a great fundraiser for your cause in the case you can put up a good cast and crew together for a pantomime.
+And, it can be a great fundraiser for your cause, especially if you can put together a good cast and crew for a pantomime.

 Also, if you can get a sponsor, you can bear the expenses of the costumes and the stage easily.

-Make sure that you send out the news and also put a ticket.
+Make sure that you send out the news and also tell people to buy a ticket.
 Providing refreshments for a charge will add to your funds raised.

 Colourful wristbands that have people’s names on them are a fun and interesting way to collect funds.

-The best part is that these also create awareness about your religious cause.
+The best part is that these also create awareness about your cause.

-You can buy those at local stores for a pretty reasonable price when you buy wholesale.
+You can buy these at local stores for a pretty reasonable price when you buy wholesale.